-Horse Problems Database - Head and Neck - Sarcoids
+Horse Problems Database - Head and Neck - Horse Sarcoids

 Although common, sarcoids vary greatly in their size and appearance, the nature in which they grow and potentially spread and the way they respond to treatment.
 This variability makes sarcoids a challenge for both owners and vets.